 If you have a legal issue, call us for a consultation.

 We are available 24/7, to help you with any – and all, challenges you face.

-Retailers receive SNAP violation letters through overnight mail, detailing the alleged violation and disqualification the USDA is seeking to pursue.
+Retailers who violate SNAP regulations receive violation letters detailing the alleged violation and disqualification that the USDA is seeking to pursue.
 These charges include trafficking in SNAP benefits, indirect trafficking, sale of ineligible items, and reciprocal trafficking.
-Each of these charges come with their own set of consequences, ranging from Civil Money Penalties to permanent disqualification.
+Each charge comes with its own set of consequences, ranging from Civil Money Penalties to permanent disqualification.

 Please fill out the form below to receive a free consultation, we will respond to